-During this reporting period, we conducted a compliance review of OPD's actual practices focusing specifically on the witness identification provision of Task 18.
+During the twelfth reporting period, we conducted a compliance review of OPD's actual practices focusing specifically on the witness identification provision of Task 18.
 Our findings are consistent with those of OPD's own compliance assessor.
-Based on our review, OPD is not in compliance with Task 18's requirement that certain categories of arrests include documentation of the identity of available witnesses or documentation when there are no witnesses.
+Based on our review, OPD still was not in compliance with Task 18's requirement that certain categories of arrests include documentation of the identity of available witnesses or documentation when there are no witnesses.
 As a result, OPD is no longer in conditional compliance with Task 18.
+While many of the arrests reviewed may have been non-compliant because officers failed to document when there were no witnesses, other arrests were non-compliant because officers failed to identify readily available witnesses.
+In other cases, officers wrote in their reports that there were "no known witnesses," when, in fact, there were witnesses who simply were not identified.
+A fuller discussion of our findings and recommendations is included in our twelfth status report.